iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 \frac{d[mRNA]}{dt} = k_{1}{[Gene]} - d_{1}{[mRNA]}
 $$

+The rate of degradation is a negative term, and with that consideration we have: the rate of change of mRNA over time is proportional to the transcription rate ($k_{1}$) of genes minus the degradation rate ($d_{1}$) of the current concentraton of mRNA.

 #### Translation and Protein degradation

 Similarly, we will do the same for modeling protein synthesis.
-We will start with a derivative for the rate of change of GFP protein over time.
-This will be denoted as:
-$$\frac{d[Protein]}{dt}$$

-And, we have our:
-- reactants: mRNA
-- reaction rate: k<sub>2</sub>
-- product: Protein

-And subsequently a degradation of that protein
-- reactants: Protein
-- degradation rate: d<sub>2</sub>

 <center>
 <figure>